UNLV-SPFG/UNLV-SPFG.github.io/_team/zhu-zhaohuan.md

     <li> Astrophysical fluid dynamics"
 ---

-Zhaohuan Zhu (朱照寰) is an Associate Professor in the Department of Physics and Astronomy at the University of Nevada, Las Vegas.
+Zhaohuan Zhu (朱照寰) is a Professor in the Department of Physics and Astronomy at the University of Nevada, Las Vegas.
+He is also the director for Nevada Center for Astrophysics [NCFA] (https://ncfa.physics.unlv.edu/).
 He joined UNLV in 2016.
 Please visit his [personal website](https://www.physics.unlv.edu/~zhzhu/Home.html) for more information.

 ## Biography